 Grant Applications from The Methodist Church of Great Britain

-It is an independent grant-making charity which supports the Methodist Church of Great Britain
+JRT is an independent grant-making charity which supports Methodism through the Methodist Church of Great Britain,

 JRT made its first grant to Methodism in 1919.

-- Individual Churches - including LEPs where the property is not vested in the Methodist Church - Circuits and Districts can apply via the above method.
+- Individual Churches (including LEPs where the property is not vested in the Methodist Church) Circuits and Districts can apply.

-- Applicants are encouraged in the first instance to view this webpage and if necessary then contact the Secretary Dr. John Higgs who will be happy to have an initial conversation about the work they are doing and offer advice on the preparation of a funding application.
+- Applicants are encouraged in the first instance to view this webpage and if necessary then contact the Secretary who will be happy to have an initial conversation about the work they are doing and offer advice on the preparation of a funding application.

 - There is no application form for JRT grants.
-The main elements of your project should be expressed on two pages of A4 paper.
-Any further information, such as project budgets (3-year income and excenditure for revenue applications, project budgets for property applications), Gantt charts, QS plans may be attached as appendices but the two pages of A4 are critical and must express what you are doing, why you are doing it, What you aspire to do differently and Who it is benefiting from your mission outreach, and how will you ensure the sustainability of the work beyond Rank funding.
+The main elements of your project should be expressed on two pages of A4 paper - font size 11.
+Any further information, such as project budgets (3-year income and excenditure for revenue applications, project budgets for property applications), Gantt charts, QS plans may be attached as appendices but the two pages of A4 are critical.
+Suggested headings include: What you are doing, Why you are doing it, What you aspire to do differently and Who it is benefiting from your mission outreach, and how will you ensure the sustainability of the work beyond Rank funding.

-- Before an application for funding is considered by the Trustees it may be visited by Dr. Higgs.
+- Before an application for funding is considered by the Trustees it may be visited by the Secretary.

-- Full copies (not summary pages) of accounts as at 31.8.2016 will be required: copies of Church accounts, Circuit accounts and District accounts.
+- Full copies (not summary pages) of accounts as at 31.8.2023 will be required: Church accounts, Circuit accounts and District accounts.

-- Applications must include a copy of the latest District Advance Fund report to the Connexional Grants Committee as required under S.O.
-963(3), and a note about the Circuit Advance Fund (model trust fund) as at 31.8.2016, showing the value of this fund and the future commitments made against it as at 31.8.2023.
+- Applications must also include a copy of the latest District Advance Fund report and a note about the Circuit Model Trust Fund showing the current value of this fund and the future commitments made against it as at 31.8.2023.

 - The Trust is not a repeat or ongoing funder at the end of the funding term.